dinesh-m/crypto_arbitrage/README.md

 Arbitrage is an investment strategy in which an investor simultaneously buys and sells an asset in different markets to take advantage of a price difference and generate a profit.
 While price differences are typically small and short-lived, the returns can be impressive when multiplied by a large volume.
 In other words, Arbitrage is the almost-simultaneous purchase and sale of an asset to profit from a difference in the asset's price between markets.

 Crypto Arbitrage Calculator is a python based application to demonstrate a similar concept showing two imaginary Crypto Exchanges: Bitstamp and Coinbase.
 The Bitcoin is used as a crypto token in the example here.
+The overall goal is to do a financial analysis to determine if any arbitrage opportunities exist for Bitcoin.

 ---